chromestone/Advances-In-XR/index.md

 Not only do we see in the above image that we are approximately zero-ing out the right area, but we also see that face landmarking works for masked faces.

-Lastly, the only other important detail is zero-ing out the face.
+The last important detail is regards to zero-ing out the face.
 Although we use the term zero-ing out, properly trained deep learning models always normalize their inputs.
 In this case, the model obtained from A. Savchenko's [repo](https://github.com/HSE-asavchenko/face-emotion-recognition) used z-score normalization: (x−μ)/σ.
 We used the fact that after this normalization, the mean is mapped to zero.
 The mean was approximately RGB=(124, 116, 104).
 This is the color we actually used to zero-out the lower half of the face.

 For this project, one consideration for zero-ing out the face rather than overlaying a synthetic mask was the ease of implementation.
 It's trivial to implement in Python using numpy AND it's as simple as setting a section of a Color array in Unity to a specific Color.
 We wanted to focus on testing the concept of eyeFER rather than be mired in porting Python pre-processing into Unity.

 For training our model, we based our methodology off of A. Savchenko's [paper](https://arxiv.org/abs/2103.17107).
 In this paper, Savchenko first trained the model on auxillary tasks such as face recognition.
 Then, Savchenko finetuned this model on AffectNet.

 Specifically Savchenko split finetuning into two stages.
 First, Savchenko trained the last dense layer (the classifier) with all other weights frozen for 3 epochs.
-Second, Savchenko trained the entire model (unfrozen) for 10 epochs.
+Secondly, Savchenko trained the entire model (unfrozen) for 10 epochs.

 For our purposes, I followed the same first stage but changed the second stage.
 Due to limited computational resources (and to make training time feasible), I elected to only unfreeze the last 2 convolutional layers and last 2 dense layers (which includes the classifier).